-The proposed API resource encompasses the full lifecycle of a trade finance bank guarantee in the corporate to bank space.
+The proposed API resource encompasses the full lifecycle of a trade finance Undertaking in the corporate to bank space.
 This includes the application, amendments, extensions or pay, demands and reduction/release.

 The ISO 20022 business area is Trade services and the TSEG should be aware of evaluation.